 “Good one,” laughed Marques as he swooped the chair cloth off Pastor Jeremiah with a flourish, and the gray clippings fluttered to the floor.
 After paying the bill and adding a ten-dollar tip, Pastor Montgomery bid adieu to the barbers and headed onto the street.
 He turned west and crossed Aberdeen Street.

-Urban renewal over the last twenty years had turned this part of Chicago’s south side into a densely populated area with every vacant lot seized by the city and dotted with three-story apartment buildings.
+Urban renewal over the last twenty years had turned this part of Chicago’s south side into a densely populated area, with every vacant lot seized by the city and dotted with three-story apartment buildings.
 Apartment occupants could only afford to run their window air conditioning units in the afternoons, so most windows were open, revealing the hustle-bustle of urban life.
 A few people shouted greetings to Pastor Jeremiah as he crossed the intersection.
 He smiled at the group of pedestrians milling about on both sides of the street, hoping to run errands before the oppressive summertime heat descended.

-Jeremiah didn’t notice the brown Chevy van approaching, with the side door opening even as the vehicle was still moving.
-Three white men jumped out and rushed towards Pastor Montgomery.
+Jeremiah didn’t notice the brown Chevy van approaching, with the side door opening as the vehicle was still moving.
+Three white men jumped out and rushed toward Pastor Montgomery.
 Shoving a woman walking alongside out of the way, one of them got behind him and applied a headlock.

 “What the hell are you guys doing!”
 Jeremiah said.